blend-os/website/docs/install/post-install/intro.md

 #### :material-package-variant-closed-minus: Removing packages

-Similarly, you can also remove packages with `user`:
+Similarly, you can also remove packages with [`user`](../../reference/utils/user.md):

 ```bash
 user remove my-first-container hello
 ```

 This is all you need to know to get around blendOS using the command-line, and you should not have any trouble managing your system now.
-Feel free to join our [Discord server](https://discord.gg/fvMpV8ZNxD){ target="_blank" relk="noopener noreferrer" } if you need help or encounter any bugs though!
+Feel free to [reach out to us](../../index.md#footer) if you need help or encounter any bugs though!

+*[reach out to us]: See those social icons at the bottom right?